Summing up 2020: Major events of the past year

 According to AFAC (Australasian Fire and Emergency Service Authorities Council) over 17 million hectares had been burned across Australia by February.
 The bushfire crisis prompted investors to start dumping the AUD.

-Market participants expected the RBA to start cutting its key rate, and these were correct.
+Market participants expected the RBA to start cutting its key rate, and these expectations were correct.
 To back the country's economy after the disaster, the Reserve Bank of Australia lowered its key rate to a record low of 0.10% and announced a quantitative easing program:

-As it did, the Australian dollar began to weaken against the .
+As it did, the Australian began to weaken against the .
 But once the bushfires were finally extinguished, the AUD/USD pair began to rise:

 All in all, the exchange rate of the Australian dollar decreased by 20% due to the pandemic and the bushfire season.
 As soon as the situation in the country began to stabilize, the AUD/USD pair skyrocketed by 40% and it keeps rising.